 If you are required to visit a court facility but have COVID-19 symptoms or have had COVID-19 exposure in the last 14 days contact the court or your attorney as soon as possible.

-While some Fillmore County offices and buildings are closed to the public, the Fillmore County Courthouse is open to court customers that have essential
+- While some Fillmore County offices are closed and by appointment only to the public, the Fillmore County Courthouse is open to court customers that have business with the court.

 - Efforts will be made to accommodate remote appearances for every scheduled hearing.
 Making the Record for Remote Appearances - Tips for Judges and Attorneys

-These measures should not adversely affect a litigant's case in any way.
+- These measures should not adversely affect a litigant's case in any way.

 If you have questions about a case filed in Fillmore County, you may contact us by phone or email: